- To be familiar with different kinds of software and the purposes behind them

 The hardware of a computer usually has the same components that do jobs.
 There is the case, which gives the components something to attach to.
-The brains of the computer (Motherboard and CPU), the power supply, the memory (RAM), and then additional attachments that do various tasks like the monitor that let you see a graphical representation of the computer’s output.
+The brains of the computer (motherboard and CPU), the power supply, the memory (RAM), and then additional attachments that do various tasks like the monitor that lets you see a graphical representation of the computer’s output.
 Computers can be built from individual pieces purchased separately or purchased as pre-made systems.
 They can be smaller or larger, but the point is they usually have all these parts in one form or another.

 In addition to being open, the design must be accessible.
 Most open-source hardware designs seek to use non-specialized equipment, easily attainable parts, and instructions that are easy to follow.
-The point here is that for designs to be truly open source, they can’t just be available.
+The point here is that for designs to be truly open-source, they can’t just be available.
 They must be functional for most people.
 There are open-source designs for bikes , open-source 3D printing equipment , and full open-source computers.

 More popular than full computers are individual open-source hardware parts.
-The most popular and well known is the Arduino.
+The most popular and well-known is the Arduino.
 The Arduino is a platform of both circuit board and software that is a favorite of home hobbyists.
 Arduinos can be used to create things like garage door openers, talking clocks, thermostats, pollutant sensors, and a wide range of other projects .

-The openness of the Arduino design means that multiple companies can make and sell Arduino devices and so there are lots of different versions.
-Consumers get the benefit of this competition by having lots of options for various projects, and a continuously developed hardware.
+The openness of the Arduino design means that multiple companies can make and sell Arduino devices so there are lots of different versions.
+Consumers get the benefit of this competition by having lots of options for various projects, and continuously developed hardware.

-It might be impractical to use open-source computers in a library setting, but library makerspaces can make use of Arduinos and open source 3D printing equipment and designs.
+It might be impractical to use open-source computers in a library setting, but library makerspaces can make use of Arduinos and open-source 3D printing equipment and designs.
 Libraries can provide workshops and materials to not only show people how Arduinos can be used, but also talk about the concept of open-licensed hardware and software.
 This is just one way for libraries, with their focus on openness and freedom of information, to use their makerspaces to support open-source hardware development and community.

 A handful of operating systems dominate the computer landscape.
 Windows is the most popular operating system for desktop and laptop computers with 82.45% of the market.
-Mackintosh (or Macs) are the next in line with 12.64% of the market.
+Apple’s macOS (or Macs) are the next in line with 12.64% of the market.
 The most popular OSS Operating System is Linux, but it only holds 1.7% of devices worldwide.
 It is important to note the difference in scale here.
 Even though the number of devices that run Linux are low, it remains an influential operating system.

 When we talk about Linux, we’re not talking about specific software.
 Instead, we are talking about something called a kernel.
 The kernel is the core of the system and how it works, but it’s more like a framework that other functionality can be built on.
-Lots of operating systems use the same kernel, and if that software is using the Linux kernel it’s considered a Linux operating system, but it may have a different name.
+Lots of operating systems use the same kernel, and if that software is using the Linux kernel, it’s considered a Linux operating system, but it may have a different name.
 Red Hat Linux, Fedora, Mandrake Linux, Oracle Linux, and Ubuntu are all different Linux operating systems.
 With a proprietary Operating System like Windows, you only get the flavors of the software that the company wants you to have (Windows 7, Windows 10, Windows XP), but with OSS operating systems, there can be hundreds of different flavors for different purposes and people.
 Some Linux systems are better for desktop computers, and others are designed to be stable server software (more about that in Section 2).

 In addition to the different flavors of Linux operating system, there are different distributions of the software.
 The Linux operating system is kind of useless by itself.
-It needs other software to make it more useful for the common user .
+It needs other software to make it more useful for the typical user .
 Some common things to be included in a distribution, in addition to the Linux Kernel, are things like a desktop environment, an installer, an email client, web browser, or video and audio players.

 For libraries, it is important to note that Linux environments are completely different than Windows environments and most IT people are familiar with Windows, but it takes special knowledge to be familiar with Linux.
 OSS often runs on Linux operating systems, so if your library wants to run OSS software it will need to find or develop Linux operating system experts.
 You can, through self-study and experimentation, become that expert, but it will take time and dedication.
 The learning activities at the end of the chapter will help you get started down that path.